-In order to better manage the northern Wisconsin deer herd, including the appropriate issuance of antlerless deer harvest authorizations, the DNR plans to return to habitat-based management units in Vilas, Oneida, Forest and other counties in the fall of 2025.
+In order to better manage the northern Wisconsin deer herd, including the appropriate issuance of antierless deer harvest authorizations, the DNR plans to return to habitat-based management units in Vilas, Oneida, Forest and other counties in the fall of 2025.
 Photo By The Author using that word today because within this rule-making process, the department fully admits its past failure.
-I applaud today's biologists for using five years of data (2009-2013) from the old, smaller management units while drawing up the larger units, maximizing the amount of homogenous landscapes and climates while keeping a similar total number of units.
-"The present review sought to develop larger units while still retaining the benefit of historical deer harvest and population data gathered over the decades," they noted.
-It's important to note that the vast majority of the unit changes occurred in the northern forest region, pretty much north of Marathon and Shawano counties when it comes to north central and northeastern areas.
-As you might expect, not much had to change in farm country units where habitats are similar and harsh winters virtually absent.
-So there you have it, a change for the good when it comes to managing the North Woods deer herd that should be implemented by this fall.
+I applaud today's biologists for using five years of data (2009-2013) from the old, smaller management units while drawing up the larger units, maximizing the amount of homogenous landscapes and climates while keeping a similar total number "The present review sought to develop larger units while still retaining the benefit of historical deer harvest and population data gathered over the decades," they It's important to note that the vast majority of the unit changes occurred in the northern forest region, pretty much north of Marathon and Shawano counties when it comes to north central and north- As you might expect, not much had to change in farm country units where habitats are similar and harsh winters virtually So there you have it, a change for the good when it comes to managing the North Woods deer herd that should be implemented by this fall.
 Now if we can just get some headway on predator overpopulation, unaccountable deer registration, and habitat-driven logging, we might just get a deer herd back.
 But don't expect change to occur overnight - look at how long it took to correct the deer unit mistake.
-DNR reminds riders about safe driving on lakes Wisconsin DNR officials continue to remind snowmobile and ATV enthusiasts about the potential that causes trails to become potentially slippery.
+DNR reminds riders about safe driving on lakes Wisconsin DNR officials continue to remind snowmobile and ATV enthusiasts about the potential conditions while riding or driving recreational vehicles, especially on lakes.
+According to officials, there have already been two fatal UTV accidents and one fatal snowmobile accident in the state this year, with two being on frozen waterbodies.
+Officials also say ice, snow and frost on winter roads can be a main factor that causes trails to become potentially slippery.
 If your winter outing involves traveling over a risks of dangerous winter waterbody, remember that every waterbody has different conditions.
 Before heading out, check to see if the lake has inlets, outlets or narrows, is spring-fed or has currents, which can thin the ice.
-Remember that ice is never completely safe under any conditions.
+Here are a few more safety tips to keep in mind when operating recreational vehicles during winter.
+Remember that ice is never completely under any conditions.